BotYue/CSE-398-25Sp-SU/Lab Note Collection/Week 3 Pi set-up.md

 ## 5. Check Terminal
 - [ ] **Pinout**
-<br>When working in hardware connection, one very useful commond line is
+<br>When working in hardware connection, one very useful command line is
 ```shell
 pinout
 ```